pengchzn/yonder/README.rst

 You can get the docs of POPCORN here! [give the link of the docs]

-``POPCORN`` is a package that uses singular value decomposition to do low-rank data denoising and reconstruction. ``POPCORN`` takes a tabular data matrix and an error matrix as input and returns a denoised version of the original dataset as output.
+``POPCORN`` is a package that uses singular value decomposition to do low-rank data denoising and reconstruction.
+It takes a tabular data matrix and an error matrix as input and returns a denoised version of the original dataset as output.
 In most test instances, the approach is more accurate and efficient when used on a wide range of tests with